Mersopolis/Mersopolis-README-Generator/README.md

 N/A

 ## Questions
-Questions can be directed to this GitHub profile or this email
+Questions can be directed to this GitHub profile or this email.
 GitHub: [Mersopolis](https://github.com/Mersopolis)
 Email: [mersopolis@gmail.com](mailto:mersopolis@gmail.com)